Whales Present Specific Challenges for Evolution

 Fossils with ranges of intermediate features (leg sizes, nostril positions, etc.) have been found, as predicted by evolution.

 This is how genuine science progresses over time: testable hypotheses are proposed and then subjected to real-world evaluation.
 Proposals which fail their tests are either modified or rejected, while those that pass their tests are provisionally retained.
-In contrast, YE creationism and Intelligent Design do not provide these sorts of detailed, falsifiable predictions for whale origins, and thus do not qualify as science.
+In contrast, young earth creationism and Intelligent Design do not provide these sorts of detailed, falsifiable predictions for whale origins, and thus do not qualify as science.

 Many links appear in the text to articles on whale evolution which are available online.
 For a short introduction to these issues, see the two-page Berkeley Whale Evogram.